OstKost/LinkShortener/README.md

     > git clone https://github.com/OstKost/UrlShortener.git
 2. change directory to cloned folder (by default it will be "UrlShortener")
     > cd UrlShortener
+3. install packages
+    > cd ./server
+    > npm i
+    > cd ../client
+    > npm i
+    > cd ..
-3. build front-end
+4. build front-end
     > npm run client-build
-4. install global "pm2"
+5. install global "pm2"
     > npm i -g pm2
-5. if MongoDB is not running, then start it
+6. if MongoDB is not running, then start it
+    example for Linux
+    > sudo service mongod start
-6. if necessary, modify the "config.json" and "ecosystem.config.js" files for your purposes
+7. if necessary, modify the "config.json" and "ecosystem.config.js" files for your purposes
-7. run the application
+8. run the application
     > pm2 start ecosystem.config.js

 ###### русский